 Parliaments horse gained the upper hand on the other flank as well, routing Loughborough's horse.
 This halted the Royalist attack

 This was a more interesting game than I initially thought it would be, although on the open battlefield the rather free and easy flanking rules that the Portable Wargame has, combined with the low unit density, made flank attacks easier than perhaps they should be.
 Once again I used the quality system where poor units took one fewer hit and elite one more, whilst all units could convert a hit to a retreat if they rolled a 4+ and had an escape.
 The game really swung on the arrival of reinforcements; Parliaments' turned up two turns before those of the Royalists, allowing them to halt the Royalist attack before it had properly developed.
-By the time the Royalist reinforcements turned up, parliament's position was relatively stable, ad their low losses (a unit of horse and one of foot) reflected this.
+By the time the Royalist reinforcements turned up, Parliament's position was relatively stable, and their low losses (a unit of horse and one of foot) reflected this.

 Once again, though, the Portable Wargame delivered a fun game with minimal effort.